gazamcnulty/PP2-Star-Trek-Quiz/README.md

 Similarly , other Code Institute users have encountered the issue and ignored it.
 In this instance I am logging a record of the bug for future reference.
 I will come back to this another time to see if there is a way to better optimize the javascript code to prevent this bug.

+**format / beautify**

+[Code Beautify](https://codebeautify.org/htmlviewer) was used to beautify / format the html code

+[Dan's Tools CSS Formatter ](https://www.cleancss.com/css-beautify/) was used to beautify / format the css code

+[CodeBeautify Javascript Validator ](https://codebeautify.org/jsvalidate) was used to beautify / format the javascript code

+**browser testing**

+The website was tested by pasting the external https link https://gazamcnulty.github.io/quiz-practice/ to the following browsers
+Chrome presented no issues.
+Edge presented no issues.
+Safari presented no issues.
+Firefox has slightly changed the appearance of the legend element in application.html.
+It orients the legend-text to the left of the fieldset, instead of being centered like in chrome.
+This is a known issue with firefox affecting legend elements.
+While it is a visual variant I don't consider it a bug requiring correction.
+In future incarnations I would look into using firefox targetting css to change the appearance in that browser.

+**scenario testing**
+I tested various scenarios on the web page, to see if I could discover any bugs, errors or visual issues.
+As this is a relatively simple quiz as opposed to a complex website, there aren't too many variables for a user to affect but I tested as much as possible to be safe.

+- Checking links
+I clicked all links , including the header link from index.html , the application link at the end of the quiz on index.html and the header link from application.html.
+They all result in the quiz being reset back on the homescreen , as intended.

+- Checking buttons
+I clicked on all buttons , including start game, next question, reset button, is starfleet the career for you, and all of the answer buttons on index.html.
+Start game succesfully triggers the first quiz question.
+Next question succesfully moves user from result of current question to the next question.
+Reset question resets the quiz and brings user back to the home page, same as header link.
+Is starfleet the career for you shows user the endgame and gives a paragraph based on users final score, as intended.
+Submit button on application.html succesfully submits the form info via https://formdump.codeinstitute.net/

+- Checking form
+The form lets me succesfully submit the info while pressing the submit button if I have put info in all of the categories / input elements. it submits the form info via https://formdump.codeinstitute.net/
+The form will not let me submit if I do not complete the 'required' parts of the form, which is name, email, age , address and terms + conditions.
+This is intended as I wanted some information to be a requirement.
+The form will let me submit if I only complete the 'required' parts of the form, it will submit if none / some / or all other parts are completed or empty.
+This is intended

+- Checking visuals , navigation , readability
+I have checked over all parts of the quiz and I find the imagery and text to be clearly readable.
+Navigation is very straight forward, you can't get 'lost' as its essentially one direction.
+The only way to deviate from navigation is if you click the link or button to reset, which just lets you start again.
+I find the backgrounds and color usage to not be distracting from the primary content of the quiz page.

+- Checking responsiveness
+I have checked the responsiveness of various simulated screensizes, per developer tools.
+I have checked in standard desktop monitor size, smartphones like Samsung Galaxy 8 , Samsung Fold, iphone SE , iphone XR , ipad , Across all the variants of height and width, the only issues with elements overlapping / not looking correct occurs at very small sizes such as width 275px.
+The closest to this is Samsung Galaxy Fold device with a width of 280px and it appears fine on that screen, no overlap.
+I have placed media queries to compensate for small screens and large monitors up to 4k resolution.
+I have tested across all of these and found no issues with presentation or function of the website.

+## Known bugs and issues

 ## Acknowledgements and credits